Artezaru/pysdic/docs/source/api_documentation/point_cloud.rst

 Visualize PointCloud object (1D, 2D, 3D only)
 ----------------------------------------------

-The PointCloud class provides a method to visualize the point cloud in 1D, 2D, or 3D space using ``pyvista``:
+The :class:`PointCloud` class provides a method to visualize the point cloud in 1D, 2D, or 3D space using ``pyvista``:

 .. autosummary::
    :toctree: ../generated/